Fully Offline Reinforcement Learning: Bayesian Offline RL

-It is well known that solving a Bayesian RL problem exactly is intractable for all but the simplest models \citep{Martin67,Duff02,Guez12,Guez13,Zintgraf19,Fellows24}.
-Inferring the posterior in \cref{eq:Bayes_rule} is typically infeasible for dynamics models of interest (for example, nonlinear Gaussian world models).
-This is because there is no analytic solution for the posterior density and the cost of carrying out integration required to evaluate the evidence $p(\mathcal{D}_N)$ grows exponentially in parameter dimensions $d$.
-Fortunately, there exist tractable methods to learn an approximate posterior $\hat{P}_\Theta(\mathcal{D}_N)\approx P_\Theta(\mathcal{D}_N)$; in this paper we use randomised priors \citep{Osband17a,Osband18,Ciosek2020} (RP) and provide details in \cref{app:world_model_implementation}.
-In addition, a planning problem must be solved for every conceivable history that an agent could encounter.
-In our offline RL setting, we ease intractability by replacing the prior $P_\Theta$ with a highly informative posterior $P_\Theta(\mathcal{D}_N)$, significantly reducing the hypothesis space in the Bayesian RL problem.
+Solving a BRL problem exactly is intractable for all but the simplest models \citep{Martin67,Duff02,Guez12,Guez13,Zintgraf19,Fellows24}, and exact posterior inference in \cref{eq:Bayes_rule} is typically infeasible for dynamics models of interest (e.g., nonlinear Gaussian world models).
+We therefore learn an approximate posterior $\hat{P}_\Theta(\mathcal{D}_N)\approx P_\Theta(\mathcal{D}_N)$ using randomised prior (RP) ensembling \citep{Osband17a,Osband18,Ciosek2020} (details in \cref{app:world_model_implementation}).
+In the ORL setting, the prior $P_\Theta$ is replaced with the informative posterior $P_\Theta(\mathcal{D}_N)$, reducing the hypothesis space of the BRL problem.
+A Bayes-optimal policy is then learned using the posterior as the initial belief over environment dynamics, yielding the offline Bayesian RL objective:

-Let $P_{\infty,\pi}(\theta)$ denote the corresponding model distribution over $h_\infty$ for policy $\pi(h_t)$.
-To obtain an (approximately) Bayes-optimal policy, we use the Bayesian RL objective in the meta-learning form \citep{Zintgraf19,beck2024} (i.e. as an expectation using $\hat{P}_\Theta(\mathcal{D}_N)$) so that a simple RL$^2$\citep{Duan16} style algorithm can be applied: